 Always exploring themes from polarising viewpoints, and unorthodox to say the least, Fryer’s latest waxwork Queen of the Sea, Protect your Children is truly breathtaking – waxwork being a medium for which Paul is widely known.
 Our ethnic monarch portrays both the primitive and ethereally beautiful, while suffering is also clearly expressed by her being roped at the arms and ankles to distressed planks of painted wood.
 This utterly lifelike queen – so realistic you almost expect it to move and ask for a break and a beverage – with wild flowing Afro hair (very Diana Ross), vibrant body art and adorned tribal bangles, beads and shells is an engrossing masterpiece to his more intimate yet highly recommendable exhibition.

-Nothing Is Sacred and The Queen of the Sea are at the Rook & Raven until 13th March, for further information visit here.
+Nothing Is Sacred and The Queen of the Sea are at the Rook & Raven until 13th March 2014.
+For further information visit the gallery’s website here.